takahashim/eps2pgf/otherfiles/README.txt

 ----------------------------------------------------------------------------
 Usage
 ----------------------------------------------------------------------------
-Run Eps2pgf with the --help option to get information on how to convert an EPS file to PGF.
+Run Eps2pgf (e.g. java -jar eps2pgf.jar) with the --help option to get information on how to convert an EPS file to PGF.
 After the PGF file has been created it can be included in a LaTeX document.
 A minimal example LaTeX document is listed below.

 \documentclass{article}